CelloPoly314/nipvp/README.md

 - Awakening is not implemented because it would break the balance even more.
 ## Special Thanks
 - ermaccer for his plugin template that make it possible for me to turn my cheat codes into an actual plugin.
+- 南德小學生 for basically rewriting the entire plugin.